cedarcode/webauthn-rails/README.md

 **Webauthn-Rails** adds passkeys authentication to your Rails app with almost no setup.
 Built on top of the [Rails Authentication system](https://guides.rubyonrails.org/security.html), it ships with a generator that installs everything you need for a secure, passwordless login flow.
 Webauthn-Rails combines [Stimulus](https://stimulus.hotwired.dev/) for the frontend experience with the [WebAuthn Ruby gem](https://github.com/cedarcode/webauthn-ruby) on the server side – giving you a ready-to-use authentication system.

-As it's built on top of Rails Authentication, it needs the Rails Authentication generator to be invoked first.
-The WebAuthn-Rails generator can optionally invoke it for you.

 ## Requirements

 - **Ruby**: 3.2+